Demetreous/Vehicle-Wiki-Web-App/README.md

 Welcome to the **Vehicle Wiki Web App**!
 This application allows you to search and compare vehicles using advanced machine learning models and search engines.
 The app supports two methods for efficient vehicle retrieval: **Faiss** and **PyLucene**.

-Query output using PyLucene Index in light modequery output using BERT Index in dark mode
+Query output for "dodge" using PyLucene Index in light mode
 <img src="screenshots/PyLucene_search.png" alt="PyLucene Search">

-Query output using BERT Index in dark mode (right/bottom)
+Query output for "large displacement engine" using BERT Index in dark mode
 <img src="screenshots/BERT_search.png" alt="BERT Search">